A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Introduction

 \section{Introduction}

-Within the domain of health, an ever increasing amount of data is being collected about the health state and health behavior of people.
-This data can originate from a variety of sources, including medical devices and medical doctors, but also smartphones and other sensory devices we carry with us.
-Smart devices not only allow for the collection of data, but can also be used to provide interventions to users directly.
-Determining which intervention works best in what situation is an important problem in this context.
-One-size fits all solutions, where each user is provided with the same intervention, have been shown to be less effective compared to more personalized approaches where interventions are tailored towards (groups of) users (see e.g. \cite{kranzler2012personalized,schmidt2006does,simon2000randomised,curry1995randomized}).
-The data collected from the users can help to establish this personalization.
+The amount of data being collected about people's health state and behaviour has seen a huge increase in the last decade \cite{muller2012health,andreu2015big,murdoch2013inevitable,herland2014review,bates2014big}.
+This information originates from many different sources ranging from medical devices and medical doctors at hospitals to smartphones, smartwatches, and other sensory devices people carry and use daily.
+Consequently, these devices are a good source of useful data and at the same time, they can be used to provide interventions to users directly \cite{raghupathi2014big}.
+In healthcare in general, and e-Health specifically, learning which interventions work best in varying situations is a very relevant and important problem.
+Generally, one-size-fits-all solutions, where different users may be provided with the same intervention, are shown to be less effective compared to approaches that rely on penalization where tailoring interventions towards (groups of) users is common (see e.g. ~\cite{kranzler2012personalized,schmidt2006does,simon2000randomised,curry1995randomized,chawla2013bringing}).
+The data collected around these users is being used to perform such personalization \cite{chawla2013bringing}.